HirokiHamaguchi/latexlint/README.md

 \\ref(?=\{)
 ```

-I prefer this package because it can automatically add prefix like "Sec." or "Fig.".
+I prefer this package because it can automatically add prefixes like "Sec." or "Fig.".
 We can keep the consistency of the reference format.

 For cleveref package, you can also refer to [this page by opt-cp](https://web.archive.org/web/20220616140841/https://opt-cp.com/latex-packages/).